DOMESTIC HELP IN SINGAPORE

 Let’s take a look at how the industry of domestic helpers started in Singapore and how it transpired to what it is today.

-In the early 1930s, employing live-in help was typical among expatriates and wealthy local employers.
+In the early 1930s, employing live-in domestic helpers was typical among expatriates and wealthy local employers.

 In 1978, the government introduced the Foreign Domestic Servant Scheme, which allowed women from neighbouring countries to be employed as paid domestic helpers.
-These included foreign maids from the Philippines, Thailand, Indonesia, and Myanmar to name a few.
-But, unlike the much-respected amahs, maids today are treated by many families as an employee who is required to have the necessary skills to look after the children, care for the elderly, and run the home.
+These included foreign domestic helpers from the Philippines, Thailand, Indonesia, and Myanmar to name a few.
+But, unlike the much-respected amahs, domestic helpers today are treated by many families as an employee who is required to have the necessary skills to look after the children, care for the elderly, and run the home.